Japan school board bows to outcry, drops curbs on anti-war comic

-The furore over the bid to limit access to the late Keiji Nakazawa’s “Barefoot Gen” manga has echoed worries about Prime Minister Shinzo Abe’s conservative agenda to recast Japan’s wartime history in less apologetic colours.
+The furor over the bid to limit access to the late Keiji Nakazawa’s “Barefoot Gen” manga has echoed worries about Prime Minister Shinzo Abe’s conservative agenda to recast Japan’s wartime history in less apologetic colors.

 The superintendent had instructed elementary and middle schools to take the manga off library shelves and not allow students to read it without a teacher’s permission.